 What the role involves

-You will lead and manage the operation of the Cub Pack which is the 2nd section for our youth members who are aged 8 – 101/2 years .
+You will support the Cub Leader(s) in operation of the Cub Pack which is the 2nd section for our youth members who are aged 8 – 101/2 years .
 In particular:

-- Ensure the delivery of a safe, exciting and stimulating Balanced Programme for the Cub Pack taking into account the needs, interests and abilities of the Young People by:
+- Support the delivery of a safe, exciting and stimulating Balanced Programme for the Cub Pack taking into account the needs, interests and abilities of the Young People by:

 - Introducing Cubs to excitement and adventure.
 Giving them the opportunity to be creative, get involved with their local community and experience exciting outdoor skills and take part in adventurous activities, as well as camps and residential experiences.